Magento Commerce Cloud vs Salesforce Commerce Cloud

 Salesforce Commerce Cloud (formerly Demandware) and Magento Commerce/Commerce Cloud are both enterprise level products – aimed at medium to large scale businesses.
 Both platforms have Cloud Commerce versions, and it is these that we’ll be comparing.

 Demandware was purchased by Salesforce in 2016.
 Since that time, it has focused on migrating Demandware’s backend technology to its cloud platform, now rebranded as Salesforce Commerce Cloud.
 The focus of the platform is on brands and retailers that require B2C functionality within a one-stop solution.
 For larger high-volume, low-margin retailers or B2B organisations, however, the platform starts to show its limitations.
 Retailers like this will probably require a more advanced package.

 Magento has been trading since 2008 and serves medium to large scale firms.
-It has a number of platforms including Magento Open Source, Magento Commerce and Magento Commerce Cloud.
-The latter is its most recent platform, and the one most comparable to Salesforce’s own.
-It features include staging and production, AWS hosting (ensuring a secure back-end scalablity of products) and a git-based branch workflow that supports teams and projects in making regular deployments.
+There are a number of versions of Magento.
+These include Magento Open Source, Magento Commerce and Magento Commerce Cloud.
+The cloud version is probably the one most comparable to Salesforce’s own.
+It features include staging and production, AWS hosting (ensuring a secure back-end scalablity of products), and a git-based branch workflow that supports teams and projects in making regular deployments.